EugenePlasmon/Eix/README.md

 UE4-based game being developed in purpose to create soulslike mechanics.

+## Warning

+There is no **Content** folder or any assets in this repository for two particular reasons:
+- I am using paid assets and shall not share them via open repository
+- I am using large assets which simple git can not support.
+There's Git-LFS for this purpose, but for now I decided to go without it

+There is a possibility in future that this repository will contain basic Content folder with free assets which would combine in a fully playable demo project.

 ## Combat system

 There's melee combat system inspired by games from "souls" family, but also adding some new stuff.
 It's in active development process.